-Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an app for consideration, they will, within 21 days of reapplication, contact the case officer and set out application to be considered at committee rather.
-The Case Officer will, in writing, record the requirement of the Portfolio Holder, Planning ward member(s) for the area in which the application and reasons.
-If a request is made after the deadline set out a Chair shall make the final decision, taking into to whether the application is considered by the inform the Case Officer of his/her decision with the request from the Case Officer.
-The ward in will also be informed of the Chair's decision. eceipt of the notifice to their reasons for than by officer uest and reasons Committee Chair cation site is situated above, the Planni account all relevation 2 working days cation of that r wanting the delegation. and send a r and any other ated, of the and Committee and matters, as ttee, and will so of receiving Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be determined by Officers, Council Head of Planning & Regeneration
+Subject Detail Delegated by: Delegated to Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an application to Planning Committee for consideration, they will, within 21 days of receipt of the notification of that application, contact the case officer and set out their reasons for wanting the application to be considered at committee rather than by officer delegation.
+The Case Officer will, in writing, record the request and reasons and send a written record to the Portfolio Holder, Planning Committee Chair and any other ward member(s) for the area in which the application site is situated, of the request and reasons.
+If a request is made after the deadline set out above, the Planning Committee Chair shall make the final decision, taking into to whether the application is considered by th inform the Case Officer of his/her decision wit the request from the Case Officer.
+The ward will also be informed of the Chair's decision. e Planning Comm hin 2 working day ittee, and will s of receiving Applications responses on behalf of the Local Planning Head of Planning & Regeneration